phroun/appstyle/README.md

   * [appstyle.pane](docs/pane.md) - A container to hold other widgets.
 Supports scrolling.
   * [appstyle.custom](docs/custom.md) - Any other widget.
 You'll need to provide your own painting and event handlers.

+### Responding to Events

+You'll need to write an [Event Handler](docs/EventHandler.md) for your Window Class in order to respond to events.